How is it different from JSON? Introduction to YAML starting from

 - scalar

-This is combined with various symbols that provide a wide range of expression to represent a variety of data.
+By combining these with various symbols that give a wider range of expression, you can represent various types of data.

-A sequence is an array with consecutive numerical subscripts.
+A sequence is an array with consecutive numeric subscripts.

-There is no concept of a key, so it is used when simply having multiple values.
+There is no concept of a key, so it is used to simply store multiple values.

 - abc - def - 123

-Start with a hyphen, enter a space, and then enter the data.
+Start with a hyphen, then a space, and then enter the data.

 ["abc", "def", 123]

-A map refers to an array (associative array) that allows you to specify subscripts.
+A map is an array (associative array) that can specify subscripts.

-Because keys and values are paired, and values can be scalars, sequences, or maps, the structure can be complex.
+It has a key-value pair, and values can be scalars, sequences, or maps, so the structure can easily become complex.

 aaa: test1 bbb: test2 ccc: test3 ddd: eee: test4 fff: test5

-In the above example, the values with key ddd are mapped and nested.
+In the above example, the value with ddd as the key is a map, and it is nested.

 {"abc": "test1", "bbb": "test2", "ccc": "test3", "ddd": {"eee": "test4", "fff": "test5"}}

-If you format it for easier viewing, it will look like this:
+If we format it for easier viewing, it will look like this:

 { "abc": "test1", "bbb": "test2", "ccc": "test3", "ddd": { "eee": "test4", "fff": "test5" } }

-Furthermore, there is also a map type (Ordered Mapping) that can be combined with the sequence type mentioned earlier to specify the sorting order.
+Furthermore, there is also a type called Ordered Mapping, which can be combined with the sequence type mentioned above to specify the order

 - aaa: test1 - ccc: test2 - bbb: test3